Shares of Mgic Invt Corp Fall Below Previous 52-Week Low | Comtex SmarTrend

 Shares of Mgic Invt Corp Fall Below Previous 52-Week Low

-Mgic Invt Corp (NYSE:MTG) traded at a new 52-week low today of $10.74.
-Approximately 717,000 shares have changed hands today, as compared to an average 30-day volume of 3.5 million shares.
+Mgic Invt Corp (NYSE:MTG) traded today at a new 52-week low of $9.30.
+This new low was reached on below average trading volume as 319,000 shares traded hands, while the average 30-day volume is approximately 3.6 million shares.

+Potential upside of 53.5% exists for Mgic Invt Corp, based on a current level of $9.37 and analysts' average consensus price target of $14.38.
+The stock should find initial resistance at its 200-day moving average (MA) of $13.45 and further resistance at its 50-day MA of $13.52.

 MGIC Investment Corporation provides private mortgage insurance services.
 The Company offers mortgage insurance to thrifts, mortgage bankers and brokers, commercial banks, credit unions, and other lending institutions.
 MGIC Investment serves customers in the United States and Puerto Rico.